 This course is a continuation of and builds on the skills and concepts introduced in Health Occupations Year 1.
 Advanced topics may include the study of the biological, economic, psychological, social, health, and special nutritional needs; fitness and maintenance of body processes; aspects of the aging process; activities of daily living; rehabilitation activities; diagnostic and treatment procedures; patient/client care procedures; and special nursing care needs.
 All learning experiences are designed to allow students to acquire skills and knowledge of various health care careers through classroom lessons and clinical lab sessions with emphasis on the latest technology and industry trends.
-Job shadowing is offered in a variety of health care careers.
+Job shadowing and work-based experience is offered in a variety of health care careers.
+Goals are typically set cooperatively by the student, the instructor, and the employer.